I send out a personal thank you to all who

 It was also at this time that I began the introduction of the site's TRANSIT

 STORE, where collectibles such as rollsigns could be offered for sale to

 others, as well as original design shirts, mugs, and other items.

-All the money made from Transit Store sales goes back into Rollsign Gallery, and is used to acquire new material, and the costs to travel to
+All the money made from Transit Store sales goes back into Rollsign Gallery, and is used to acquire new material, and the costs to travel

-these places to secure it.
+to these places to secure it.
 It also goes towards the costs of keeping Rollsign Gallery on the web, so that everyone can benefit from the

 information and knowledge I've acquired about these signs over the years.

-Rollsign Gallery continues to be the largest source on the web with the most diverse collection of destination sign information available to
+Rollsign Gallery continues to be the largest source on the web with the most diverse collection of destination sign information available

-typed in, next only to Wikipedia.
+is typed in, next only to Wikipedia.
 It also has a presence on Wikipedia, Metro Wiki, and several other websites across the internet.